JackyKch/JimmyButler/README.md

 >### Objective

 With this project, we are trying to understand Jimmy Butler's journey but also his story and see if we can explain this thanks to different data.
-To do so, we will be using various Machine Learning algorithms and Data Visualization to present the results of this study.
+To do so, we will be using Data Visualization to present the results of this study.
 Finally, to conclude this project, I decided to write an article in which I present the results found and my analysis on this project.

-You can find the article by clicking [here](https://jackykch.github.io/MyPortfolio/homepage.html).
+You can find the article by clicking [here](https://jackykch.github.io/MyPortfolio/articles/jimmybutler.html).

 ![alt text](https://github.com/JackyKch/JimmyButler/blob/master/assets/readme_image.jpeg)